Jimenaaaaaa/Mochica-ecommerce-front/README.md

 ## Getting Started

 To get started, you will need to have Node.js and MongoDB installed on your local machine.
-Once you have cloned this repository, navigate to the project directory in your terminal and run `npm install` to install the required dependencies.
+Once you have cloned this repository, run `npm install` to install the required dependencies.

 You will also need to create a `.env` file in the root directory and add the following: